-Jennifer, from the USA, joined the Mentoring Women in Business Programme through her employer Bank of America.
+Jennifer, from the USA, joined the Mentoring Women in Business Programme through her employer.
 She was paired with Modupe, from Nigeria, who was a mentee on the programme from March 2019 to March 2020.
 They told us about the positive impact the programme had on their personal and professional lives.

 “A relationship that will live with me for the rest of my life”.
-That’s Jennifer Cameron, Senior Vice President at Bank of America, and Mentor in the Mentoring Women in Business Programme describing her year-long relationship with mentee Modupe Adebayo, which concluded in March this year.
+That’s Jennifer Cameron a Mentor in the Mentoring Women in Business Programme describing her year-long relationship with mentee Modupe Adebayo, which concluded in March this year.

-Using her experience as a Certified Coach and a member of the Women’s Lead Organisation at Bank of America, Jennifer has spent eight years mentoring on the programme.
+Using her experience as a Certified Coach, Jennifer has spent eight years mentoring on the programme.
 It still astounds her how powerful mentoring can be as a transformative experience for both mentor and mentee.